pytorch/hub/pytorch_vision_deeplabv3_resnet101.md

 Deeplabv3-ResNet101 is contructed by a Deeplabv3 model with a ResNet-101 backbone.
 The pre-trained model has been trained on a subset of COCO train2017, on the 20 categories that are present in the Pascal VOC dataset.

-Their accuracies of the pre-trained models evaluated on COCO val2017 dataset are list below.
+Their accuracies of the pre-trained models evaluated on COCO val2017 dataset are listed below.

 |    Model structure  |   Mean IOU  | Global Pixelwise Accuracy |
 | ------------------- | ----------- | --------------------------|